The NJIT Makerspace offers a variety of training courses to educate members on the safe and proper use of our equipment.

 Prerequisites: Make 101, Make 103

-Description: Building on Make 103, Make 203 covers stereolithographic 3D printing, a printing process that involves curing a photopolymer resin layer-by-layer.
+Description: Building on Make 103, this course covers stereolithographic 3D printing, a printing process that involves curing a photopolymer resin layer-by-layer.
 Briefly covers design considerations, slicing, starting and removing prints.
-You must have taken Make 101 & Make 103, prior to taking this course.

 Prerequisites: Make 101